HERC: Integrated Veteran Care Consolidated Data Sets (IVC CDS) Cost Data

 Duplicate Claims

 Data users may find duplicate claims in the data due to resubmission of claims and claims from multiple source systems.
-Limiting to records for a unique patient admission where Status_Description in (‘PAID’) and IsCurrent not in (‘R’,’D’) (reversed or deleted) will eliminate many duplicate claims.
+Limiting to records for a unique patient admission where Claim_Status_ID in (‘71’) (Paid) and IsCurrent in (‘Y’) will eliminate most duplicate claims.
 However, you may still find duplicates after applying these filters.
 Therefore, in addition to the above filters, data users should look for and remove duplicate claims.

 Within inpatient data, one method for removing duplicates within a source system is by using header level Patient_ICN + Original_ClaimID, and between source systems by using header level Patient_ICN + minimum of Service_Start_Date + maximum of Service_End_date and Bill_Type (institutional records) or Place_of_Service_ID (professional records), for claims with the same Claim_Total_Amount (see the section Identifying the Cost of an Inpatient Hospital Stay“).
 The maximum and minimum service dates are aggregated across contiguous claims to form inpatient stays and serve as the admit and discharge dates.
 (We do not use the Admission_Date and Discharge_Date fields from CDS because of missingness.)